NimalDas/jenkins-argo-eks/README.md

 docker push 965202785849.dkr.ecr.us-east-1.amazonaws.com/jenkins-agents:1.0.0-podman-npm
 Important: Ensure the <your-registry>/jenkins-inbound-podman:<tag> exactly matches the agent.image.repository and agent.image.tag configured in your Jenkins Helm chart values.yaml.
 Sync ArgoCD for the Jenkins application if you changed the image reference.
 ```
+### 5.5 Jenkins Configuration

+Configure your Jenkins instance to connect to your Git repository and define the pipeline job.

+* **Create Git Credential:** In Jenkins, create a **SSH Username with private key** credential.
+Use the `jenkins-argo-eks-repo-creds` ID (as used in your Jenkinsfile).
+Provide the username (`git`) and your SSH private key for accessing your Git repository.
+* **Create Pipeline Job:** Create a new Jenkins Pipeline job.
+Configure it to pull the `Jenkinsfile` from your Git repository (`main` branch) using the SSH credential.

+### 5.6 ArgoCD Application for Node.js App

+Create an ArgoCD Application resource to manage the Node.js application deployment using GitOps.
+This tells ArgoCD where to find the application manifests and how to deploy them.

+Create a YAML file (e.g., `argocd-nodejs-app.yaml`) with the Application definition and apply it to your cluster in the namespace where ArgoCD is installed.

 ## 6. CI/CD Pipeline (Jenkinsfile)